The inner dome with its new chandelier - the original chandelier was removed during a

 The Kansas State Capitol Dome tours were halted for several years while the building had $330,000,000 of renovation.
 The original plan was for the work to be completed by June of 2012, but the date was pushed back twice.
-The tours resume February 3, 2014.
-The descriptions and photos on this page are from previous to the renovation.
+The tours resumed February 3, 2014.

 In addition to great views, the interior of the Kansas State Capitol Dome has interesting graffiti.
 After I photographed the oldest known graffiti (1903), the friendly, young guide pointed out a sticker from when Berry Goldwater visited the Capitol while campaigning for President in 1964, "AuH2O '64."
 Then he pointed to a name close to the sticker and explained it was his grandfather's name.
-Sadly that surface is scheduled to be refinished in the near future.

 Many of the names are located where someone writing them would have had to make a very risky climb.
 The scariest are on the underside of the dome near the top, with no other surface nearby.

-During my tour of the Kansas State Capitol dome, a woman froze in place at the bottom of the last spiral steps near the top and was unable to go all the way.
+During my first tour of the Kansas State Capitol dome, a woman froze in place at the bottom of the last spiral steps near the top and was unable to go all the way.

-LS-2/14 copyright 2006-2014 by Keith Stokes
+LS-7/14 copyright 2006-2014 by Keith Stokes